WolodjaZ/jax-vqgan/docs/tutorials.md

     DataConfig(train_params=DataParams(batch_size=4, shuffle=True), test_params=DataParams(batch_size=8, shuffle=False), dataset_name='imagenette', dataset_root='../../datasets', transform={'__version__': '1.3.0', 'transform': {'__class_fullname__': 'Compose', 'additional_targets': {}, 'bbox_params': None, 'keypoint_params': None, 'p': 1.0, 'transforms': [{'__class_fullname__': 'RandomBrightnessContrast', 'always_apply': False, 'brightness_by_max': True, 'brightness_limit': [-0.1, 0.1], 'contrast_limit': [-0.2, 0.2], 'p': 0.5}, {'__class_fullname__': 'HorizontalFlip', 'always_apply': False, 'p': 0.5}]}}, size=256)

-Config for data have information about train and test datasets, size of the images and augmentations which will be used with [albumentations]() frameworks
+The Config for data has information about train and test datasets as well as the size of the images and augmentations, which will be used with the [albumentations]() frameworks.

 ```python